SEBI Relaxes Share Transfer Norms For Deceased Holders' Accounts

-Transmission means to the transfer of securities from the account of a deceased holder to that of surviving joint holder, nominee or legal heir.
+Transmission means the transfer of securities from the account of a deceased holder to that of surviving joint holder, nominee or legal heir.

 In case of transmission of securities in dematerialized mode, where the securities are held in a single name without a nominee, the existing threshold limit of Rs.
 1 lakh per beneficiary owner account has now been revised to Rs.
 5 lakh, SEBI said in a notification on Monday.